Creating OKRs And Submitting Them For Review

 To create a shared OKR, simply add members to the OKR by pressing the Shared this goal link and type the first few letters of the team member you wish to add into the Add team member field and choose the relevant person from the dropdown list.
 The selected person will be notified of their new membership and will see the shared OKR appear in their list of OKRs.

-If you have a complex goal, you may want to break it down into smaller goals and optionally assign each sub-goal to other people within the organization.
-An assigned sub goal will appear in the assignee’s list of OKRs as a Cascaded OKR.
+If you have a complex goal, you may want to break it down into smaller objectives and optionally assign each sub-objective to other people within the organization.
+An assigned sub objective will appear in the assignee’s list of OKRs as a Cascaded OKR.
 The assignee will become the owner of the OKR that is cascaded to them.
-By default, the sub-goal cascaded to the assignee will become their personal OKR, but they may turn it into a shared OKR by adding team members or they may further break it down into sub goals and cascade those sub goals to other people.
+By default, the sub-objective cascaded to the assignee will become their personal OKR, but they may turn it into a shared OKR by adding team members or they may further break it down into sub objectives and cascade those sub objectives to other people.

 You may set an OKR as private, which means that only you, your manager, HR/account administrators or members of the OKR will be able to see the OKR in your OKR list.
 Other people in the organization will neither be able to see the OKR nor align with it.